-If you’re a runner who prefers wildlife over city pigeons, dirt paths to pavement, and the occasional mountain bike ride to the sidewalk cycle, you’re probably drawn to trail running.
+If you’re a runner who prefers wildlife over city pigeons, dirt paths to the pavement, and the occasional mountain bike ride to the sidewalk cycle, you’re probably drawn to trail running.
 Whether you prefer dusty canyons or lush tropics, here are the 5 best running trails in the U.S.

 McKenzie River Trail